JuPayne/task-managework/README.md

 # License

-This project is open source and available under the MIT License LICENSE.
+This project is open source and available under the MIT License LICENSE